 PointsBet Eyes Alberta After Success in Ontario

-PointsBet Holdings Ltd. is going through a bit of a transition.
-It recently sold all of its U.S. operations to Fanatics, a global sports industry giant that has recently branched out into the sports betting world as part of a massive expansion drive.
+PointsBet Holdings Ltd. recently sold all of its U.S. operations to Fanatics, a global sports industry giant that has recently branched out into the sports betting world as part of a massive expansion drive.

 PointsBet admitted that it could no longer compete in the American market.
 The Chief Executive Officer, Sam Swanell, talked about the possibility of expanding to Alberta when it begins to allow private-sector operators that offer sportsbook betting to launch in the second half of 2024.